Comprehensive Guide to Different Types of Tires

 If they are worn down to the cords, you have too little filler; if your tires have bubbled up in places, you have too much filler.

 This can be corrected by replacing one or both fillers with a more suitable material.
-The amount of time this will take; depends on how much material needs to be replaced.
+The time this will take depends on how much material must be replaced.

 Rubber